ishaanmanhas/Bank-Management-Project/README.md

 Project Report giving details of the project.
 - bankmanagementsys.c
 Source Code
-- Programming languages used - C, SQL
+- Programming languages used - C